BeastByteAI/phonnx/README.md

     <img src="https://dcbadge.vercel.app/api/server/YDAbwuWK7V?compact=true&style=flat">
   </a>
 </p>

-*PHONNX is being actively developed.
-While it is stable and can be used in production, many of the planned features are not yet implemented.
-We aim to complete v1 by an estimated timeframe of Q2 2024.*

 ## What is PHONNX?

 PHONNX (pronounced as 'phoenix') is a python wrapper arround [ONNX Runtime](https://onnxruntime.ai/) that provides several additional features, such as custom operators or automatic input preprocessing.